nicolehe/nicolehe.github.io/index.md

 ## Homework

+There will be four weekly homework assignments and a final project.

 You are expected to keep a blog for this class, where you will post documentation of your weekly assignments and your final.
 You will submit a link to your homework via a [Google form](https://goo.gl/forms/kYrWt0IsDdWXpEyM2) before class starts.

 ---